axemonkey/blog.clivemurray.com/src/posts/2015/clives-album-of-the-year-1997.md

 Faithful *Dream Theater* fans are the kind of people who think Jordan Rudess was a good thing to happen to the band, so they can f\*\*\* right off.
 I lamented the departure of Kevin Moore like anyone else, but I thought Derek Sherinian was a splendid replacement, bringing a bluesier edge to the band's sound and dare I say it, some soul - something the more clinical musicians in the band (i.e. the rest of them) are often sorely lacking.

 I'm fully willing to go on the record saying that this is the last *DT* album that I properly enjoyed.
-Since then (and DO NOT start with any of that **Scenes From a Memory** bullshit, either) every single one of their albums has been around 70 mins of miscellaneous prog beige.
+Since then (and DO NOT start with any of that **Scenes From a Memory** garbage, either) every single one of their albums has been around 70 mins of miscellaneous prog beige.
 You could start it at any point in the record, play it for a while, then turn it off.
 It just depends how much you want.

 "How much *Dream Theater* do you want today, Gladys?"